joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/009-Security-Architecture.md

     - Usually referred to as "blackouts".
     - Total loss of power for a given period of time.
     - When power is restored, it can cause a power spike.

+### Reliable Electrical Source

+A dependable electrical source is essential in datacenters to prevent disruptions and ensure continuous operation of critical systems.

+- **Primary power source**
+  - Supplies regular, uninterrupted power for daily operations
+  - Separate, dedicated feeders from two utility substations for redundancy

+- **Alternate power source**
+  - Activates when the primary source fails
+  - Power lines should handle inrush as recharge begins
+  - Includes a properly sized generator with adequate fuel supply
+  - Uses UPS systems as immediate backup power.

+### UPS Systems

+Uninterruptible Power Supplies (UPS) provide immediate backup power during outages to protect equipment from power disruptions.

+- **Inline UPS**
+  - Continuously supplies conditioned power to devices
+  - Provides instant power transfer during an outage

+- **Standby UPS**
+  - Remains idle until a power failure occurs
+  - Switches on during power loss, with a slight delay

+### Electrical Interference

+- **Electromagnetic Interference (EMI)**

+    - Line noise from external magnetism.
+    - Often caused by lighting or electrical motors.
+    - Caused by difference in wires or improper wiring.

+- **Radio Frequency Interference (RFI)**

+    - Line noise from flourescent lighting and electrical cables.
+    - Could be cause by components within an electrical system.

+- **Transient Noise**

+    - Disturbance imposed on a power line by something starting.
+    - Could be cause by a large motor or a piece of a heavy equipment.

 ## Fire Protection